Hari-VS/SwapDB/README.md

 # SwapDB
 Swapping the current DB with a predefined version

 Scripts will remain batch.
-I want to automate this whenever I want to using the windows scheduler
+I want to automate this whenever using the windows scheduler